CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Results

 \paragraph{Performance across different label frequencies.}

-The results in \cref{fig:bar_class_frequency} highlight differences in performance across labels with different frequencies (see \cref{table:dataset-stats}).
+The results in \cref{fig:bar_class_frequency} (see also Appendix \cref{fig:bar_class_frequency_icu}) highlight variations in performance across labels with different frequencies.
 We observe that general performance is better for frequent labels.
 We find that retrieval augmentation boosts precision and reduces recall for all tertiles, particularly for less frequent labels.
 Generative models achieve a higher recall for rare codes than encoder-based classifiers.
 Finally, we observe that threshold tuning GatorTronS improves recall in the tail, while decreasing it in the head tertile.

 \paragraph{Impact of model size.} We observe that the number of parameters does not have a strong impact on performance.
 Further, we find that few-shot learning especially benefits smaller models, increasing the performance drastically in contrast to larger models.
 We hypothesize that guided decoding reduces the necessity of capacity in the larger models, making small models suitable for the task.
 Furthermore, we find that instruct fine-tuning has a larger effect on performance compared to the number of parameters (see \cref{fig:rad_recall}), narrowing the gap between small and large models.